microsoft/onnxruntime/docs/InferenceHighLevelDesign.md

 App developers may additionally wish to use a custom build-from-source version of the OnnxRuntime engine as well, or use a prebuilt version of the OnnxRuntime engine from another distribution source like the Micorosoft.ML.OnnxRuntime.MKLML distribution.

-To enable this, the WinRT API NuGet has been made to be compatible with a set of OnnxRuntime engines that ship in different Nuget packages.
+To enable this, the WinRT API NuGet has been made to be compatible with a set of OnnxRuntime engines that ship in different NuGet packages.

 Please refer to the following table listing the distributions with compatible OnnxRuntime engines.
 - [Microsoft.ML.OnnxRuntime](https://www.nuget.org/packages/Microsoft.ML.OnnxRuntime)